Not Accepting Guests

 One Amazing Thing I’ve Done

-One?
-I have seen and done many interesting things.
-Example: I volunteered in a convent in Barcelona, serving food to homeless people and later we went for a ride on a motorbike on the hills above Barcelona and to Templo d'oro ,
+Amazing things happen a lot when I'm travelling.
+For example: I volunteered in a convent in Barcelona, serving food to homeless people and later we went for a ride on a motorbike on the hills above Barcelona and to Templo d'oro ,

 Teach, Learn, Share